This Document Affects Your Legal Rights, Read It Carefully

 9.1 Ultra X taken out insurance to cover emergency evacuation for each competitor in the Events.
-The insurance is provided by Catlin Insurance and covers you from the official start time of the Event (i.e. when the first competitor crosses the starting line in the first stage of the Event) to the conclusion of the Event, (i.e. when the final competitor crosses the finishing line on the final stage of the Event).
+The insurance covers you from the official start time of the Event (i.e. when the first competitor crosses the starting line in the first stage of the Event) to the conclusion of the Event, (i.e. when the final competitor crosses the finishing line on the final stage of the Event).

 9.2 You must also take out and maintain your own personal travel insurance which covers you for the duration of your time in the Host Country.
 This must cover you fully against the costs of hospitalisation, medical care and repatriation if you become too ill to continue the Event and must above all cover you against the cost of air or other forms of evacuation and/or repatriation should sickness or injury necessitate such a course of action.

 9.3 Ultra X has no control over, and accepts no responsibility for, the availability or standard of medical and/or repatriation services and facilities in the areas in which the Event takes place, and such services and facilities do not form any part of the contract between you and Ultra X.